zewdu444/vet_clinic_database/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> will be added "join table" for visits
+> Performance will be checked for the queries and the database will be optimized.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>